cetyler/cetyler.github.io/content/sql/20230506-psql-openweather.md

 ```

 There is a lot here but it is not difficult to go through.
-Now with the view, it is not easy to insert the data into
+Now with the view, it is now easy to insert the data into
 `weather.current_conditions` table.

 ```